minoa-lang/reference/src/items/functions.md

 In addition, there is also support for optional trait functions and methods, which are indicated with a `?` following the name.
 These are function that are not required to be implementation and may not exists, requiring explicit handling to be called.

+They therefore always return a value of `?T`, where `T` is the return type of the function, which will be `null` when the function does not exist.

-Calling these can be done using an [optional chaining call] or [optional chaining method call].
+The only way of calling these functions is using an [optional method call] (not to be confused with an [optional chaining method call]).

 ## Extern & exported functions [↵](#functions)